Szafter12/Top-shop/README.md

 - Different views for each gender
 - Zooming in on a product image
 - scalable code
+- popup on adding items to cart/favourites

 ## Incoming changes

 - improve accessibility
-- improve UX such as popup on adding items to cart/fav
 - better images
 - replace json server on a PHP or Golang backend